ero67/Cloud-Computing-Project/pipeline-project/docs/Terraform.md

      - High availability: disabled
      - Connection name: `teak-gamma-442315-f8:us-central1:data-pipeline-4039b51c`

-Example of connection to database can be found in src/ingestion/tests/test_connections.py
+Example of connections to these resources can be found in src/ingestion/tests/test_connections.py